 At first consultation, the patient receives a comprehensive and multi-disciplinary evaluation from a team of neurologists, child psychiatrists and geneticists.
 Further specialty consultation and behavioral assessments can be provided as needed.
 This clinic also provides opportunities for participating in longitudinal studies that lay a foundation for future clinical trials for rare disorders.
 Additionally, the clinic ties eligible children into a variety of research studies and treatment opportunities through UCLA CART (Center for Autism Research and Treatment) and IDDRC (Intellectual Development and Disabilities Research Center).

-Brain and Behavior in Genetic Syndromes
+Brain and Behavior in Genetic Syndromes (B-BIGS)

 What is being studied?